voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 Vue Composition API is centered around a new component option called `setup`.
 It provides a new set of functions for adding state, computed properties, watchers and lifecycle hooks to our Vue components.

-This new API won't make the original API (now informally referred as the "Options-based API") disappear.
+This new API won't make the original API (now referred as the "Options-based API") disappear.
 The current iteration of the proposal allows developers to even [combine both components APIs](https://vue-composition-api-rfc.netlify.com/#usage-alongside-existing-api) together.

 *Note: you can try this in Vue 2.x using the [@vue/composition-api](https://github.com/vuejs/composition-api) plugin.*

 ## Execution of the code

-Vue Composition API is based on a new component option called `setup`. `setup` is called after the `beforeCreate` hook (in Vue, a "hook" is a lifecycle method) and before the `created` hook.
-This is one of the first differences we can identify between React Hooks and Vue Composition API, **React hooks run each time the component renders while the Vue `setup` function only runs once**.
+The `setup` function of the Vue Composition API is called after the `beforeCreate` hook (in Vue, a "hook" is a lifecycle method) and before the `created` hook.
+This is one of the first differences we can identify between React Hooks and Vue Composition API, **React hooks run each time the component renders while the Vue `setup` function only runs once while creating the component**.
 Because React Hooks can run multiple times, there are [certain rules](https://reactjs.org/docs/hooks-rules.html) the render function must follow, one of them being:

 > Don’t call Hooks inside loops, conditions, or nested functions.